rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

 * Set B contains elements D, E and G.
 * Set C contains elements F and I.
 * Set E only contains element G.
+* Set J only contains element K.

-Elements may belong to one or more sets of elements:
+Elements may belong to more than one set:

 * Elements B, C and H only belong to set A.
-* Elements D and E belong to set A and set B.
+* Elements D and E belong to sets A and B.
-* Element G belongs to set A, set B and set E.
+* Element G belongs to sets A, B and E.
-* Elements F and I belong to set A and set C.
+* Elements F and I belong to sets A and C.

 Some of the relationships between those sets are:

-* B is a subset of A.
+* Set B is a subset of set A.
-* E is a subset of A and B.
+* Set E is a subset of sets A and B.
-* C is a subset of A.
-* B is independent of C.
+* Set B is independent of set C.

-**CONCLUSION**
+**CLARIFICATION**
 A setup (i.e. a set of sets) is said to be consistent with the definition of the `subset-of` operator, if the following is true: If two sets have one or more elements in common, then one set is a subset of the other.